timclifford/drutiny/README.md

 composer require --dev drutiny/drutiny 2.1.*@dev
 ```

-Alternately, Drutiny can be built as a standalone tool:
+Alternately, Drutiny can be built as a standalone tool.

 ```
 composer create-project --no-interaction --prefer-source -s dev drutiny/project-dev drutiny-dev
 ```

 [Drush](http://docs.drush.org/en/master/) is also required.
-Its not specifically marked as a dependency as the version of Drush to use will depend on the site you're auditing.
+It's not specifically marked as a dependendy as the version of Drush to use will depend on the site you're auditing.

 ```
 composer require --global drush/drush